-- Construction and 24/7 operation of two (2) industrial warehouse facilities in one building including ancillary office space, amenities, landscaping, hardstand loading / unloading areas and parking; - Bulk Earthworks across 11.92Ha - Construction of a new Private Estate Road being 13.0m wide - Subdivision of Lot 1 DP 1261030 to create two industrial lots: a 17.33Ha Lot (inclusive of the Acco Brands Site of 4.12Ha) and a residual lot.
+Construction and 24/7 operation of four (4) industrial warehouse facilities in one building including . ancillary office space, amenities, landscaping, hardstand loading / unloading areas and parking;

-The two industrial facilities will create approximately 18,175m of industrial floor space and has been designed to accommodate two tenants within each end of proposed building or a single tenant in the whole building.
+The single building will create approximately 47,638m2 of industrial floor space and has been designed to accommodate up to four tenants within the proposed building.
 This building is a Speculative Warehouse and Distribution Center having no specific tenants at the time of this Development Application.
 A description of the proposed operation is outlined below.